 The Loop Plaza, Powered by the Addy Foundation

-We’re excited to announce the start of construction on The Loop Plaza, a groundbreaking project that will transform the way people move between Victory Park and the Design District.
-What is currently a retaining wall along Houston St. will be transformed to an open, vibrant space for walking, biking and gathering.
+We’re excited to introduce The Loop Plaza, a groundbreaking project that will transform the way people move between Victory Park and the Design District.
+What is currently a retaining wall along Houston St. is transforming into an open, vibrant space for walking, biking and gathering.
 A “front porch” for our 50-mile trail system, The Loop Plaza will be a game-changer for our city’s dynamic landscape and redefine how complex trail connections are designed and experienced.

-The Loop Plaza is a first-of-its-kind development along the Katy Trail, turning the retaining wall at Victory Avenue and Houston Street into a seamless and welcoming open space that connects the surrounding neighborhoods.
-It will be a key connector allowing the Katy Trail, Victory Park and the Design District to connect to West Dallas and the Trinity Strand Trail.
+The Loop Plaza is a first-of-its-kind development along the Katy Trail, turning the former retaining wall at Victory Avenue and Houston Street into a seamless and welcoming open space that connects the surrounding neighborhoods.
+It is a key connector allowing the Katy Trail, Victory Park and the Design District to connect to West Dallas and the Trinity Strand Trail.

 This will connect seamlessly into our recently completed Hi Line Connector, the innovative underpass beneath I-35 allowing pedestrians and bike riders to travel between these vibrant areas with ease – creating a more connected, accessible community.